grycap/ec3/doc/source/faq.rst

 Because no support is provided yet by the EC3aaS service.
 If you want to deploy a hybrid cluster, we encourage you to use the `CLI`_ interface.

-**Why can I only access to Amazon EC2, Openstack and OpenNebula Cloud providers while other Cloud providers are supported by EC3?**
+**Why can I only access to Amazon EC2, Openstack, OpenNebula and EGI FedCloud Cloud providers while other Cloud providers are supported by EC3?**

 Because no support is provided yet by the EC3aaS service.
 If you want to use another supported Cloud provider, like `Microsoft Azure`_ or `Google Cloud Engine`_, we encourage you to use the `CLI`_ interface.